 The story starts in medias res with an action-packed showdown shootout!
 Reeves has the tough job of being a lawman in Indian Territory.
-Though Natives were forcibly moved to Indian Territory to live, Whites squatted there illegally.
+As Natives were forcibly moved to Indian Territory to live, Whites squatted on the land illegally.
 The Territory was ripe with outlaws, gamblers and dangerous people.
-Reeves was the perfect man to uphold the law; in addition to being clever, well respected and honest, he was a crack shot, tall, broad and strong.
+Reeves was the right man to uphold the law; in addition to being clever, well respected and honest, he was a crack shot, tall, broad and strong.
 He grew up a slave in Texas but escaped after an altercation with his master to Indian Territory.
 There he lived with tribes and learned their ways and languages until the Civil War when he became free.

 Be sure to check out Bad News for Outlaws: The Remarkable Life of Bass Reeves, Deputy U.S. Marshal.
-He isn’t as well known as he should be and this picture book is an excellent introduction to his remarkable life.
+Bass Reeves isn’t as well known as he should be and this picture book is an excellent introduction to his remarkable life.

 Recommended for: 3rd-4th grade and up

 Great for: Western, Indian Territory, Native Americans, Oklahoma Tribes, Squatters, Fairness, Law Enforcement, Relationships, Family, Law, Discussion, Deputy U.S. Marshal, Outlaws, African-American, Slavery, Injustice, Respect, Black History Month, Black History Month Children’s Books, Non-fiction, Biography

 Book Info: Bad News for Outlaws: The Remarkable Life of Bass Reeves, Deputy U.S. Marshal by Vaunda Micheaux Nelson/Illustrated by R. Gregory Christie, 2009 Carolrhoda Books (Lerner Publishing Group, Inc.), ISBN: 9780822567646